JustinLove/junkyard_wars/README.md

 - The metal_value in features doesn't seem to work.
 Empirically, features return two ticks (2/10) of the fabricator's build rate.
 - Features must be damageable to be reclaimable.
 - The commander produces 1 metal to avoid a bug where you can't reclaim with zero metal income, zero metal in storage, and a metal demand.
+- Reclaiming a unit takes half the metal killing it, and the other half in wreckage - wreckage can never be a closed economy, even discounting weapon damage.
+- If a metal spot is reclaimed, the strategic icon stays, but you can't build on it anymore (unless you're the AI)

 ## Development